How To Claim R&D Tax Credit In The UK: A Step-by-Step Guide To R&D Tax Claims

 Calculate the total expenditure on R&D activities.
 This involves summing up all qualifying costs associated with your R&D projects and applying the relevant restrictions to certain expenses.
 You may also benefit from signing a joint election with unconnected parties at this stage to help increase the benefit of your claim.

-For accounting periods beginning on or after 1 April 2023, company's claiming for the first time, or companies whose last claim was made more than three years ago are required to notify HMRC within 6 months of the accounting period end date e.g. if you company's accounting period ended 31 March 2025 you must notify HMRC by 30 September 2025.
+For accounting periods beginning on or after 1 April 2023, companies claiming for the first time, or companies whose last claim was made more than three years ago, are required to notify HMRC within 6 months of the accounting period end date e.g. if your company's accounting period ended 31 March 2025, you must notify HMRC by 30 September 2025.

-Step 5: Submit Additional Information Form to HMRC
+Step 5: Submit the Additional Information Form to HMRC

-Since 8 August 2023, all claims must be submitted by an additional information form.
+Since 8 August 2023, all claims must be submitted with an additional information form.

 Step 6: Submit the Claim